AshKamdar/PowerShell_DSC/Tutorials/T05/ReadMe.md

 ![](./images/3.PNG)

-As you can see above, our xHelloWorld module has been package successfully into a **.nupkg** file.
+As you can see above, our xHelloWorld module has been package successfully into a **.nupkg** file